eiji03aero/react-hexagonal-sample/README.md

 - Sample project to describe React + Hexagonal architecture

 # Todo
-- validations
-  - add validte function on entities
-  - utilize notification to give feedback for user
 - edit tags on todo
   - should have dropdown to select
 - todos filter